-Action # Title Description Total Funds Contributing Continue to build and iterate on data analysis tools to effectively gather, monitor, and use data to inform instruction.
-Strengthen data literacy to support intentional use of data (such as STAR, NWEA, and curricular assessments) during individual coaching sessions, leadership team meetings, and department meetings.
+Action # Title Description Total Funds Contributing Continue to strengthen the implementation and fidelity of use of these high quality curricular resources through internalization practices Monitor implementation of curriculum through regular cycles of weekly 1:1 coaching and regular observations and feedback.
+2.4 Data Strategy Continue to build and iterate on data analysis tools to effectively gather, monitor, and use data to inform instruction.
+Strengthen data literacy to support use of data during individual coaching sessions, leadership team meetings, and department meetings.
 Execute a consistent cadence of data analysis, collaborative SLT and Teacher data meetings, and observations, focused on ELA and Math.
-Effectively deliver site data stories at All-Staff Stepback Days to build a shared understanding of data and create action plans.
-2.5 Online Platforms & Technology To support our socioeconomically disadvantaged students, who make up over 90% of the student population, we provide the following resources to students: Provide iPads/chromebooks in a 1:1 environment for all students, and hotspots as requested, in order to reinforce classroom instruction and support our socioeconomically disadvantaged students with technology access.
+Effectively deliver site data stories at All-Staff Stepback Days to build a shared understanding of data and create action plans. \$68,406.00 Yes 2.5 Online Platforms & Technology To support our socioeconomically disadvantaged students, who make up 55% of the student population, we provide the following resources to students: Provide iPads/chromebooks in a 1:1 environment for all students, and hotspots as requested, in order to reinforce classroom instruction and support our socioeconomically disadvantaged students with technology access.
 Providing these tools helps bridge the digital divide and ensures that all students can benefit from technology-enhanced learning both in and out of the classroom.
-Provide a wide range of free online programming to students, with unlimited access at home, to scaffold class instruction and provide additional learning and practice outside of class.
-Provide full classroom libraries where students can borrow books in order to access at home.
-Leverage resources from ¡Colorín Colorado!, a bilingual site for educators and families, to offer families free, additional at home activities for their children.
-Partner with Gordon Philanthropies to expand access to books at home, with a focus on summer reading. \$99,094.00 Yes
+Provide a wide range of free online programming to students, with unlimited access at home, to scaffold class instruction and provide additional learning and practice outside of class. \$83,199.00 Yes

-Action # Title Description Total Funds Contributing 2.6 Associate Teachers Staff Associate Teachers to provide additional classroom support and work with small groups of students to support Tier 2 strategies. \$74,140.00 Yes 2.7 Broad Course of Study In order to support student achievement in all content areas and provide a broad course of study to all students, inclusive of our unduplicated population and students with disabilities, Alpha is focused on providing high-quality instruction in the following areas outside of our core program (ELA, Math, Science, Social Science), including: Physical Education, and array of visual and performing arts.
-In addition, we also ensure that English learners receive the necessary language acquisition support to achieve English proficiency within five years while making continuous progress in core academic programs.
-This includes providing English learners at all proficiency levels with full access to all core academic programs through: Integrated English Language Development (ELD): Support for academic language development within core content courses.
-Designated ELD: Designated instruction tailored to address specific language learning needs.
+Action # Title Description Total Funds Contributing 2.6 Associate Teachers Staff Associate Teachers to provide additional classroom support and work with small groups of students to support Tier 2 strategies. \$66,691.00 Yes 2.7 Broad Course of Study In order to support student achievement in all content areas and provide a broad course of study to all students, inclusive of our unduplicated population and students with disabilities, Alpha is focused on providing high-quality instruction in the following areas outside of our core program (ELA, Math, Science, Social Science), including Physical Education and an array of visual and performing arts.
+In addition, we also ensure that English Learners receive the necessary language acquisition support to achieve English proficiency within five years while making continuous progress in core academic programs.
+This includes providing English Learners at all proficiency levels with full access to all core academic programs through: • Integrated English Language Development (ELD): Support for academic language development within core content courses. • Designated ELD: Designated instruction tailored to address specific language learning needs.
 We will employ or contract with certificated education specialists to provide services for students with disabilities which shall include providing instruction and services to students whose needs have been identified in an IEP developed by the IEP team and who are assigned to general education classroom teachers for a majority of the school day.
-Students shall not be enrolled in a specialized academic instruction program for the majority of the school day without approval of the IEP team. \$432,953.00 Yes 2.8 Math and Literacy SpecialistIn response to our Red in Math on the 2024 CA School Dashboard and ensuring we are building a more robust intervention program to support ou student's math and literacy outcomes, we have added a Math and Literacy \$269,288.00 Yes
+Students shall not be enrolled in a specialized academic instruction program for the majority of the school day without approval of the IEP team. \$231,020.00 Yes